 If your toddler is experiencing nightmares or night terrors we can keep an eye on their screen time, in particular limiting screen time in the afternoon, especially in the 2-3 hours prior to bedtime.

 In addition, did you know screen time omits a blue light.
 This can block melatonin production and can encourage an overactive imagination which leads to sleep disruption.

 I know it’s tempting to do the 5:00pm screen time whilst cooking dinner, but try to avoid it by including your little one in dinner preparation or setting up an activity nearby so they can be close to you and fill up their emotional cup in preparation for being apart for the night.

 Expert tip: Nightmares and/or night terrors are most commonly experienced when children are over-tired, try bringing their bedtime routine forward 10-30 minutes to catch up on lost sleep.
 Read more about Nightmares and Night Terrors HERE

 4. Don’t jump the gun on moving to a big bed

 The ideal age to transition to a big bed is 2.5-3 years (the later the better) due to a toddler’s lack of impulse control.
 Think of the expert tip above with underdeveloped prefrontal cortex.
 If your toddler is given too much responsibility, too early, they will struggle to make decisions especially in relation to staying in bed.
-Check out my blog which dives deeper into the big bed transition including the do’s and don’ts for a smooth transition when the time is right.
+Check out my Big Bed Blog which dives deeper into the big bed transition including the do’s and don’ts for a smooth transition when the time is right.